 A second corporate interest in avoiding data bias pertains to brand reputation, as corporations have a vested interest in collecting accurate data because they want to behave appropriately for their customers.
 Any inaccurate representations of reality could hinder fair and equitable decisions by the company, which runs counter to making a corporation trustworthy in the eyes of the customers they’re trying to serve.

-How Do I Remove Data Bias?
+How Do I Remove Data Distortion?

 There are five things a marketer can do to ensure machine learning models are free of statistical or sociological biases as described above.